What is a Letter of Credit – How to Raise Funds The Right Way

 5. The Rules of UCP600

-Knowing how to use a letter of credit is an important part of international trade as it’s a very versatile instrument and when used correctly, a very import method of payment to have in your trade finance arsenal, helping both the buyer and seller and can importantly, ensure that you get paid.
+Knowing how to use an LoC is an important method of payment as it’s a very versatile instrument and when used correctly, a very import method of payment to have in your trade finance arsenal, helping both the buyer and seller and can importantly, ensure that you get paid.

 1. Defining a Letter of Credit